 Step 3: Set a date and location

-Workshops should be scheduled at a time that is convenient for both children and facilitators.
-If facilitators are hosting this digital workshop from a central location, all local regulations regarding COVID-19 (sanitizer, distancing, etc) should be adhered to.
-Ensure all participants have adequate internet bandwidth/connection to participate.
+Workshops should be in a location that is safe and easily accessible to children.
+All local regulations regarding COVID-19 (sanitizer, distancing, etc) should be adhered to.
+Ideally, the space you use will have: